captainpete/WallMap/README.markdown

 A large map compiler for Google Maps.
 Written in CoffeeScript.

 This is a stand-alone website that provides an ImageMagick convert command for fetching and combining many Google Maps into one giant image.
-For more explanation, read [how to make a Google Maps poster](http://dojo7.com/2012/01/17/how-to-make-a-huge-google-maps-poster.html).

 Using this project